humphs078/applied_statistics/README.md

 The Jupyter notebooks in this repository demonstrate statistical hypothesis testing, including testing for normality, t-Tests and ANOVA on various datasets.

-The power of statistical tests, type I and type II errors are explored in the notebook.
+The power of statistical tests, type I and type II errors are explored in the notebooks.

 ## Prerequisites

-Before running the Jupyter Notebooks in this repository, make sure you have the following installed:
+Before running the Jupyter Notebooks in this repository, make sure the following are installed:

 - Github - GitHub is an online software development platform.
 It's used for storing, tracking, and collaborating on software projects.